Krish-Pandey2007/Finals-Week/hard_version/statement.md

 ## Problem Description

-The difference between this version and the easy version is that the constraints are larger, and in the easy version you need to output the optimal schedule, whereas in this version you output the maximum possible overall efficiency.
+The difference between this version and the easy version is that the constraints are larger, and in the easy version you need to output the optimal schedule, whereas in this version you must output the maximum possible overall efficiency.

 The finals week at IITK has arrived, and productivity in the hostel study rooms has become wildly inconsistent.